Simulating photon counting from dynamic quantum emitters by exploiting zero-photon measurements: Introduction

-Propagating pulses occupy the continuum of the electromagnetic field \cite{loudon2000quantum}.
-Hence, the physics of quantum photonic technology depends on continuous degrees of freedom, such as time or frequency, that do not need to be fully resolved when measuring the light.
-The naive way to simulate pulsed photon-counting experiments relies on computing field correlations in the time or frequency domain and subsequently integrating unresolved degrees of freedom to get the final measurement result.
-For example, simulating Hong-Ou-Mandel bunching \cite{hong1987measurement} of emission from a quantum dot requires integrating the arrival time of each photon at each detector to get the total coincidence probability \cite{kiraz2004quantum}.
-The consequence is that each photon-counting event contributes at least one dimension of integration, which scales poorly and generally prohibits simulating the dynamics and measurement of more than a few interacting low-energy pulses \footnote{The {QuTiP} {Python} package for quantum dynamics does not have built-in functionality for solving integrated field correlations for more than two detectors. {Multi-photon} probabilities can be computed using the scattering module, but this relies on recursive integration that is practical only for a few photons.}.
-In some cases, multi-dimensional integrals can be factored into lower-dimensional integrals \cite{grange2015cavity,wein2018feasibility}, which can alleviate the scaling problem.
-But, this still demands a fully time-resolved simulation and it must be hand-tailored to specific scenarios.
+Propagating pulses of light occupy the continuum of the electromagnetic field \cite{loudon2000quantum}.
+Hence, the physics of quantum photonic technology depends on continuous degrees of freedom, such as time or frequency, that are not fully resolved when measuring light.
+The standard way to simulate photon-counting measurements relies on computing field correlations in the time or frequency domain and subsequently integrating unresolved degrees of freedom to get the final measurement result.
+For example, simulating Hong-Ou-Mandel bunching \cite{hong1987measurement} of single-photon emission from a quantum dot requires integrating the arrival time of each photon at each detector to get the total coincidence probability \cite{kiraz2004quantum}.
+The consequence is that each photon-counting event contributes at least one dimension of integration, which scales poorly and quickly prohibits simulating the dynamics and measurement of more than a few interacting pulses of light.
+In some cases, multi-dimensional integrals can be analytically factored into lower-dimensional integrals \cite{grange2015cavity,wein2018feasibility}, which can alleviate the scaling problem.
+But, this still demands a fully time-resolved simulation and it must be hand-tailored to specific experimental setups.